Columbia University

 3 pts.
 A. Gordon.

-Recommended preparation: a sound background in mathematics, physics, and chemistry.
-Physical properties of sea water, water masses, and their distribution, sea-air interaction influence on the ocean structure, basic ocean circulation pattern, relation of diffusion and advection with respect to distribution of ocean properties, and introduction to ocean dynamics.
+Recommended preparation: a solid background in mathematics, physics, and chemistry.
+Physical properties of seawater, water masses and their distribution, sea-air interaction influence on the ocean structure, basic ocean circulation pattern, relation of diffusion and advection with respect to distribution of ocean properties, ocean tides and waves, turbulence, and introduction to ocean dynamics.

 Given in alternate years.
 Recommended preparation: a solid background in mathematics, physics, and chemistry.
-Factors controlling the average concentration and distribution of dissolved chemical species within the sea.
-Application of tracer and natural radioisotope methods to large-scale mixing of the ocean, to the geological record preserved in marine sediments, to the role of ocean processes in the global carbon cycle, and to biogeochemical processes influencing the distribution and fate of major and minor elements in the ocean.
+Factors controlling the concentration and distribution of dissolved chemical species within the sea.
+Application of tracer and natural radioisotope methods to large-scale mixing of the ocean, the geological record preserved in marine sediments, the role of ocean processes in the global carbon cycle, and biogeochemical processes influencing the distribution and fate of elements in the ocean.

 3 pts.
 W. Pitman, W. Ryan.